ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 organizations already using Google Apps to manage email, documents, etc. that want to host a web site without having extra configuration hassles.
-App Engine essentially takes care of all the authentication / user management, and you just have to upload a static web site!
+App Engine essentially takes care of all the authentication / user management, and you just have to upload the static web site.

 The assumption throughout the rest of this post is that you already have a domain name managed by Google Apps (e.g., "example.com").
-We will create an App Engine application  restrict it to users of the specific Google Apps domain, requiring a login of a user "@example.com".
-Finally, we'll upload the static site and verify that the authentication works as expected.
+We will create an App Engine application and then restrict it to users of the specific Google Apps domain, requiring a login of a user "@example.com".
+Finally, we'll upload the static site and verify that authentication works as expected.

 <!-- more start -->